An Exhaustive Look at VISUAL ERP's Functionality

 - Materials can be scheduled to arrive just in time.

 Figure 1.
 Sample structure – The routing consists of four steps.
 The first and fourth step each requires one purchased material.
 The third step requires a purchased material and a stocked sub-assembly.
+The labels are generic.
+A real structure would have real resources for the operations and real raw materials.

 VISUAL works best when the work order is structured to reflect what actually happens on the floor.
 The routing is usually pretty straightforward and reflects the production flow of that product.
 Materials and sub-assemblies can have many variations.
 Some raw materials are purchased; some are fabricated.
 For some, the same part can be fabricated or purchased.
 Sub-assemblies can be made exclusively for a particular finished good, or they can be made to stock because they are a common sub-assembly that goes into many finished goods.